vguzov/zipjson/README.md

-# zipjson - a simple tool to create compressed json files
+# zipjson - a simple tool to create and read compressed JSON files

 ## Installation
 ```bash